Chandwad: History

 Rishi Parashurama was asked by his father Jamadagni (known for his anger) to kill his mother Renuka.
 Parashurama, being an obedient son, separated her head from body.
 The head landed in Chandwad while the body fell near Mahur.
 There is a scenic temple of Goddess Renuka on the outskirts of Chandwad.
 Similarly there are temples of Ganesh, Mahadeo (Chandreshwar) and Goddess Kalika, the last two being on mountains.

 Chandreshwar Mahadev Temple was built by King Chandradev about 2100 years ago and worshiped Lord Shiva.
 The Shiva temple Chandreshwar is located on the north-east mountain.
 There were seven 'Shaiv Gosavis' looking after the temple as well performing the rituals at the temple.
 After the death, their bodies were buried near a lake on the mountain of Chandreshwaras per Shaiv Gosavi tradition at that time.
 Later on their tombs were termed as SaptRishi by local people.
 Near that lake 'Ganesh Taka' is another source of water.

 Story of Vikramaditya's SadeSati (Period of Saturn) is associated with Chandwad.
-In his bad time he wandered eshere and there in the jungles of Tamolindapur (Chandwad) and later on he came in the town after a long period so it was difficult to prove his kingship to anyone.
+In his bad time he wandered through the jungles of Tamolindapur (Chandwad) and later on he came in the town after a long period so it was difficult to prove his kingship to anyone.
 He started doing job at a grocery shop but the shopkeeper and his daughter blamed him of stealing the jewellery.
 He got punished as he failed to prove his innocence.
 His hands and legs were broken but he got job at an oil extractor's workplace where he has to keep the bull moving on the extractor mechanism.
 One day he was singing Song of 'Deepak Raga' and due to his songs all the lamps turned on.
 The daughter of Chandradev had a resolution to marry a man who knows 'Deepak Raga' and then he revealed his identity and married the daughter of King Chandradev.

 Rangmahal, a fortress-like structure was built by Queen Ahilyadevi Holkar, a very pious lady, devotee of Lord Shiva, who did charity and service in building Shiva temples and facilities for the public.
 She constructed a lake for the people in Chandwad.